vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 If there is not enough liquidity left in the market after you cancel, it will force the market into a liquidity auction where it will stay until there is enough new liquidity supplied to bring it back out into continuous trading.

 ### API script
-To test a liquidity provision cancellation on testnet, or see how a cancellation is built, you can use the following script from the `samples-api-scripts` repo:
+To cancel a liquidity commitment, or see how a cancellation is built, you can use the following script from the `samples-api-scripts` repo:

 ```
 python3 submit-cancel-liquidity-provision/submit-cancel-liquidity-provision-order.py